Grid and geometry viewer: GV

 Delete

-delete dummy atoms
+delete all dummy atoms (Z or Bq)

 Home